GoogleChrome/rendertron/README.md

 When deploying the service, set configuration variables by including a `config.json` in the root.
 Available configuration options:
  * `datastoreCache` default `false` - set to `true` to enable caching on Google Cloud using datastore
+ * `rendererConfig` default `undefined`.

+    Structure of rendererConfig object:
+    ``` json
+      {
+        "allowedRequestUrlsRegex": "<regex for url allowed>",
+        "internalRequestCacheConfig": {
+          "cacheUrlRegex": "<regex for url patters whose response needs to be cached",
+          "imageCacheOptions": "BLANK_PIXEL",
+          "cacheExpiry": 10000,
+          "maxEntries": 2000
+        }
+      }
+    ```
+    * `allowedRequestUrlsRegex`: this attributes allow you to ignore all request not matching regex, it would be particularly beneficial in ignoring third party request
+    * `internalRequestCacheConfig`: this is config for caching of internal requests made by page.
+Cache used here is in memory LRU cache, where on breach of maxEntries least recently used values would be removed to accommodate new entries
+        * `cacheUrlRegex`: This defined regex for url pattern which should be cached
+        * `cacheExpiry`: This defines duration in milliseconds cache entry would be valid.
+This does not automatically removes entries at expiry time.
+But ensures cache is not used beyond expiry and entry is also deleted on fetching the entry beyond expiry.
+        * `maxEntries`: This defines max entries cache would maintain
+        * `imageCacheOptions`: This defines the way image request needed to be made.
+            Possible value is:
+            * i) 'BLANK_PIXEL', this make us respond with dummy data for image
+            * ii) 'IGNORE', this stops any request made for any image type
+            * iii) 'ALLOW', this would allow image requests to pass through, it could be cached or allowed to go through depending upon cacheUrlRegex regex

 ### Troubleshooting
 If you're having troubles with getting Headless Chrome to run in your